 The Exhumation is a story featuring a missing body, and no ordinary body at that.
 This body was buried for nearly 150 years and is the body of Abraham Lincoln, who some consider to be the best president the United States of America ever had.
 But before you think it is another police procedural novel, it isn’t.
 The Exhumation may start with a missing body, but it is story of slavery and racism, homophobia and freedom.

-David Hatton has written another though-provoking book.
+David Hatton has written another thought-provoking book.
 I really enjoyed The Catfish but The Exhumation is better.
 A story based around a real person, real facts mixed in with very real conspiracy theories.

 This is a story of racism and slavery, but also one of family problems, homophobia, politics, freedom, hidden secrets and fallen idols.
 It has been very well researched giving an air of authenticity to the story.